 S-Type Load Cells 101

-There are many different types of devices used in test and measurement from load cells to torque transducers and tension links to multi-axis sensors.
-In addition, there are sub-categories in each of these product types that are based on various specifications, capabilities, capacities, and application requirements.
+There are many different types of devices used in test and measurement, from load cells to torque transducers and tension links to multi-axis sensors.
+In addition, each of these product types has sub-categories based on various specifications, capabilities, capacities, and application requirements.

-Discussing load cells specifically, there are different models and configurations depending on the use case, the amount of force measurement or weighing requirements for a particular load, dimensions, and even test environment considerations.
+Discussing load cells, different models and configurations depending on the use case, the amount of force measurement or weighing requirements for a particular load, dimensions, and even test environment considerations.
 No matter what our customers need, we have standard and custom load cells up to the task.
-In our 101 series, we are highlighting the innovative miniature load cell sub-category of Interface S-Type Load Cells.
+Our 101 series highlights the innovative miniature load cell sub-category of Interface S-Type Load Cells.

 What Is an S-Type Load Cell and What Is It Used For?

-S-type load cells, sometimes called s-beam, gets its nomenclature from the “S” looking model of the load cell.
-It is shaped this way because it is designed to measure well-controlled tension and compression forces.
-There are preferred by engineers and testing labs for the precision, size, material, and ability to fit in limited spaces.
-They are often used for weighing, in test machines as well as product designs for ongoing performance measurement by OEMs.
+S-type load cells, sometimes called s-beams, get their nomenclature from the “S”-looking model of the load cell.
+They are shaped this way to measure well-controlled tension and compression forces.
+Engineers and testing labs prefer them for their precision, size, material, and ability to fit in limited spaces.
+They are often used for weighing, in test machines, and in product designs for ongoing performance measurement by OEMs.

-An s-type load cell will often be used within a system designed to stress test products in a controlled environment for fatigue and product testing to measure the way the product stands up to force over long periods of time.
-The benefit of Interface S-Type Load Cells is that they are very cost-effective, highly accurate, easy to mount, and offer flexibility because it can be used universally for tension and compression testing.
-They are also smaller than typical load cells, providing major benefits when there are limitations in space or for smaller test product dimensions.
+An S-type load cell is often used in a system designed to stress-test products in a controlled environment for fatigue testing, measuring how the product stands up to force over long periods.
+The benefits of interface s-type load cells are that they are very cost-effective, highly accurate, easy to mount, and flexible, as they can be used universally for tension and compression testing.
+They are also smaller than typical load cells, providing major benefits when space is limited or when test product dimensions are small.

-Interface has a wide range of specialized miniature s-type load cells including sealed, micro-size, fatigue-rated, high-temperature ratings, low height, overload protected and intrinsically safe to meet all types of testing protocols and plans.
-You can see all the s-type models here.
+Interface offers a wide range of specialized miniature S-type load cells, including sealed, micro-size, fatigue-rated, high-temperature-rated, low-height, overload-protected, and intrinsically safe models to meet all testing protocols and plans.
+You can see all the S-type models here.

-An s-type load cell is generally used with eyebolts or rod-ends when used in tension and this can cause binding or the associated hardware to unthread.
+An S-type load cell is generally used with eyebolts or rod-ends in tension, which can cause binding or the associated hardware to unthread.
 These uniquely designed load cells should not be used when weighing an object that can sway or rotate.
-Additionally, an s-type load cell is not recommended when the load cell will be used for both tension and compression, where accuracy in compression is critical.
-In this case we’d recommend a shear type of load cell.
+Additionally, an S-type load cell is not recommended when the load cell will be used for both tension and compression, where accuracy in compression is critical.
+In this case, we’d recommend a shear-type load cell.

 S-Type Load Cell Applications